AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

    The above is the objective of this module:

-  * (Like Bulk Orders, since I know the details of the User by their User ID) I am asking you directly and only about the Issue.
+  * (Like Bulk Orders, since I know the details of you by your User ID) I am asking you directly and only about the Issue.

   * You have to click either '_Issue with Ordering Pizza_' or '_Issue with Ordered Pizza_'